3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 What To Pack for Kuala Lumpur

 Now that you are ready to go to Kuala Lumpur, it’s time to pack your bags.
-We are sharing a few packing hacks below so grab your FREE Packing Checklist, too!
+We are sharing a few packing hacks below so grab our FREE Checklist, too!

 Shoes for Travel

 I (Sarah) have traveled with these shoes by New Balance and Reef.
-Kris prefers wearing these shoes by Merrell or these by Sanuk.
+Kris prefers wearing shoes by Merrell and Sanuk.

 Travel Camera

 Rather than relying on your phone, upgrade to an actual camera.
-We travel with a Canon Rebel, which comes with a robust kit of accessories, takes amazing photos and is a great budget camera option.
+We travel with a Canon Rebel, which comes with a robust kit of accessories and is a great budget camera option.

 Day Pack